rehosting/penguin/README.md

  (TODO) identify if submitted data is passed as args.

 # Auth Bypass
-Using PANDA, we dynamically identify andy bypass authentication functions so we can explore authenticated-only areas of the web application.
+Using PANDA, we identify and bypass authentication functions so we can explore authenticated-only areas of the web application.

 This is implemented by a simple expert-knowledge system.
 For each web server we support, we encode the library function name for checking auth and desired return value.
 We dynamically hook this name and set the correct return value.